-This set of Chemistry Multiple Choice Questions & Answers (MCQs) focuses on “Refining”.
+This set of Class 12 Chemistry Chapter 6 Multiple Choice Questions & Answers (MCQs) focuses on “Refining”.

 1. Refining is not an important process in metallurgy.